LionsPhil/pixmasclock/README.md

 (If you have the hardware, these links might help set it up: [1](https://theezitguy.wordpress.com/2016/01/17/raspberry-pi-tontec-3-5-screen-installation/), [2](https://www.raspberrypi.org/forums/viewtopic.php?f=91&t=100311))

 Still, SDL means this should target anything.
 It's *deliberately* SDL 1.2 code so it can support raw framebuffers, so you don't *have* to run X11 (although it'll work with that too, and opens in a window on x64_64 for development).
-It's also fair simplistic in its SDL usage, so migrating to 2 should be easy if you want to---as should be adapting it to other embedded displays.
+It's also fairly simplistic in its SDL usage, so migrating to 2 was easy enough ~~should be easy if you want to~~---as should be adapting it to other embedded displays.

 ## Building